Owner Managed Business

 Salary:

-• You could take a salary of £9,100/year to preserve entitlement of state benefits/pension free of National Insurance.
+• You could take a optimum salary of £12,570/year to preserve a qualifying year for state pension and free employee National Insurance.

 Savings income: